Sorting Search Results

 object includes:

-- field: Specified the catalog column to sort by, exactly as named in the product feed (NUMBER, DATE, or STRING).
+- Catalog column, exactly as named in the product feed (NUMBER, DATE, or STRING).

 - order: Defines the sorting order: